By: Corin Cook on May 26th, 2023

 We’ve seen policies range from $1,500 for a private passenger vehicle to $40,000 for a larger company with many work vehicles.

 Commercial auto insurance is typically more expensive than a personal auto policy due to the extra risks your business assumes by using your vehicles to transport goods or services.
 In addition, a commercial auto policy offers much higher coverage limits, and will protect not only your business, but your employees while driving for your business.
+Check out our guide on why commercial auto policies are more expensive than personal policies for the full list of reasons.

 What happens if I need to file a business auto claim?